Approximation of Relativistic Scalar Field Action to Non-Relativistic Scalar Field Action

 The time component of the Schrodinger field current is positive and its spatial integral is time invariant

-Should this quantity be "particle number density" or "probability density" or "electric charge density"?
+Should this quantity be "particle number density" or "probability density" or "charge density"?

 Most treatments of quantization assume